Ferdinand Marcos: Foreign policy

-In June 1975, President Marcos visited the PRC and signed a Joint Communiqué normalizing relations between the Philippines and China.
-Among other things, the Communiqué stated that "there is but one China and that Taiwan is an integral part of Chinese territory..."
-In turn, Chinese Prime Minister Zhou Enlai pledged that China would not intervene in the internal affairs of the Philippines nor seek to impose its policies in Asia, a move that isolated the local communist movement that China had financially and militarily supported.
+In June 1975, Marcos visited Beijing and signed a joint communication normalizing relations with the People's Republic of China.
+Among other things, Marcos endorsed the one China policy.
+In turn, Chinese premier Zhou Enlai pledged that China would not intervene in the internal affairs of the Philippines nor seek to impose its policies in Asia, a move that isolated the local communist movement that China had financially and militarily supported.
+The government subsequently captured New People's Army leaders Bernabe Buscayno in 1976 and Jose Maria Sison in 1977.